EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # Overview
-This cave houses an ancient dungeon
+This cave holds an ancient dungeon that for the last 20 years seems to be expanding out of the mountain that it sits in.
+Several attempts have been made to board up the entrance and bury it, but it always seems to break free.
+The people of *[[Valleyrest]]* are forbidden to enter the cave due to some deaths